-A. Your friend has an excuse but it’s not a reason.
+Your friend has an excuse but it’s not a reason.
 In the first place, it’s illogical.
-If he had terminal cancer would he refuse a cure because other people haven’t been cured?
-It shows he doesn’t know what it means to be saved.
+If he had terminal cancer, would he refuse a cure just because other people haven’t been cured?

 Second, his opinion that untold millions have died without hearing the gospel can’t be supported in Scripture.
-Spending just a few minutes studying the character of God will show that being just and righteous and loving God couldn’t require something of us and then condemn us to hell simply because we didn’t know about the requirement.
-A just God can not judge His creation for failing to meet His requirements if He hasn’t informed them because it wouldn’t be fair.
-A righteous God can’t do it because it wouldn’t be right.
+Spending just a few minutes studying the character of God will show that He is a just and righteous and loving God.
+Therefore, He couldn’t require something of us and then condemn us to hell simply because we didn’t know about the requirement.
+A just God couldn’t do it because it wouldn’t be fair.
+A righteous God couldn’t do it because it wouldn’t be right.
 And a God who loves us enough to die for us would want to be sure everyone knew how to avoid judgment because He loves us.

 God made Himself so obvious in His Creation that no one can use ignorance as an excuse (Romans 1:18-20).
 1 Timothy 2:4 tells He wants everyone to be saved and come to a knowledge of the truth.
 Colossians 2:13-14 says He’s already forgiven all our sins, and therefore “everyone who calls on the name of the Lord will be saved” (Romans 10:13).